Student & Parent Information

 Washington, DC 20202

 Students who perform institutional functions may be deemed "school officials" with "legitimate educational interest" in accessing designated educational records of other students.
-The requirements and responsibilities for these student workers are the same as those that exist for full-time staff, therefore student workers must complete FERPA training.
+The requirements and responsibilities for these student workers are the same as those that exist for full-time staff; therefore student workers must complete FERPA training.

 The privacy rights of a student expire with that student’s death.